FrancisBanville/ms_interpreting_probabilities/README.md

 [@Pilosof2017MulNat; @Kefi2012MorMea].
 We use the variable $E_k$ to describe the local environmental context in which interaction probabilities were estimated.
-For example, in a mesocosm experiment estimating interaction probabilities between predators and prey with and without shelters, $E_k$ would represent the presence or absence of these shelters.
+For example, in a mesocosm experiment estimating interaction probabilities between predators and prey with and without refuges, $E_k$ would represent the presence or absence of these refuges.
 Like co-occurrence, $E_k$ can also be modeled probabilistically when the variability or uncertainty of environmental factors is considered. $E_k$ represents all environmental variables that were taken into consideration when measuring interaction probabilities; it is